-- To join us as a Volunteer or Facilitator in Residence, complete the application process shown on the respective listings.
+- To join us as a Community Participant or Facilitator in Residence, complete the application process shown on the respective listings.
 We will book you in once you are accepted for one of these programs.

 What do I need to bring with me?

 - Please see our Things to Bring page for a list of what we provide and what we ask you to bring with you.